Welcome to SARE's national database of projects. Since SARE began in 1988, it has funded more than 5,000 projects.

 - Research and Education.
 Involves scientists, producers and others in an interdisciplinary approach.
 All four regions.

 - Professional Development Program.
 Allows extension educators and other ag professionals to develop and offer various training programs.
 All four regions.

 - Farmer /Rancher.
 Tests practices and systems through on-farm experiments.
 All four regions.

 - Graduate Student.
 Helps support research activities.
-North Central and Southern regions.
+All four regions.

 - On Farm Research/Partnership.
 Supports on-farm research by Extension, NRCS, and/or nonprofit organizations.
 Northeast, Southern and Western regions.

 - Sustainable Community Innovation.
 Forges connections between sustainable agriculture and rural community development.
 Northeast and Southern regions.